coredns/coredns.io/content/manual/configuration.md

     health
 }
 ~~~
-That line in the *health*'s documentation means that once *health* is specified, it is global for
+That line in the *health* plugin's documentation means that once *health* is specified, it is global for
 the entire CoreDNS process, even though you've only specified it for one server.